josemotta/IoT.Hass.Farm/README.md

 ![](https://i.imgur.com/no17Gds.jpg)

 Further details about this project are published separately for each node.
-Please check:
+Please check (available soon):

 - Tank node
 - Supervisor node